Monopond/fax-api-client-csharp/README.md

 **%W**|Day of the year as a decimal (001 – 366)
 **%w**|Day of the week as a decimal (0 – 6) (Sunday being 0)
 **%%**|A literal % character

+TODO: The default value is set to: “From %from%, To %to%|%a %b %d %H:%M %Y”